b-twice/arcgis-dynamictables/README.md

 When the script is executed, it will start on the first page of the data driven pages, look at 'Name Field' of the index layer and find the "Sector_Name" field and the current page we are on, Sector One.

 It will then query the field "Sector_Name" in the table we passed to the script for all Sector One rows.
 With these rows, it will match up any fields in the table that match the names of elements in our mxd.
 So if a field is named "Building_Name" it will find these elements and start constructing the table.
-Then it will go to the next field 'Square_Feet', find any matching elements, and build construct that column.
+Then it will go to the next field 'Square_Feet', and add the appropriate values.

 Once the table is complete for Sector One a pdf will be exported, the mxd refreshed, and Sector Two will begin.